 |node_state_desc||nvarchar(256)||Description of the node state.
 Values are displayed with the mutually exclusive values first, followed by the combinable values.
 For example:

 There are four mutually exclusive node_state_desc values.
 They are listed below with their descriptions.

-There are five combinable node_state_desc values, listed below with their descriptions.
+There are three combinable node_state_desc values, listed below with their descriptions.

 |memory_object_address||varbinary(8)||Address of memory object associated with this node.
 One-to-one relation to sys.dm_os_memory_objects.memory_object_address.|

 |memory_clerk_address||varbinary(8)||Address of memory clerk associated with this node.
 One-to-one relation to sys.dm_os_memory_clerks.memory_clerk_address.|

 |io_completion_worker_address||varbinary(8)||Address of worker assigned to IO completion for this node.
 One-to-one relation to sys.dm_os_workers.worker_address.|

 |memory_node_id||smallint||ID of the memory node this node belongs to.
 Many-to-one relation to sys.dm_os_memory_nodes.memory_node_id.|